mvazquezc/mvazquezc.github.io/content/posts/2022-08-24-working-with-pod-security-admission/index.md

 * `enforce`: Policy violations will cause the pod to be rejected.
 * `audit`: Policy violations will be logged in the audit log, pod will be allowed.
-* `warn`: Policy violations will case a user-facing warning, pod will be allowed.
+* `warn`: Policy violations will cause a user-facing warning, pod will be allowed.

 Each mode can be configured with a different Pod Security Standard.
 For example, a namespace could enforce using the `privileged` standard and audit/warn via the`restricted` standard.